Epstein Act Part II

 The bill sets a hard ceiling: every covered record must be public by October 15, 2028, four weeks before the next presidential election.
 That date cannot be extended by executive action.
 Only an Act of Congress can move it.

-The bill anticipates the obvious dodge, in which agencies submit everything on the last day to overwhelm review, by requiring rolling submissions throughout the period.
+The bill anticipates the obvious dodge by requiring rolling submissions throughout the period, instead of agencies submitting everything on the last day to overwhelm the review process.
 Agencies that miss those interim deadlines lose every protection the bill otherwise offers them.
-Their records get released anyway, with only victim information redacted.
-Late submission carries its own punishment built right into the statute.
+Their records get released anyway, with only victim information redacted, and late submission carries its own punishment built right into the statute.
+The public has made themselves clear: we want to see ALL the files.

-The President retains two narrow grounds for postponing any specific record: protecting an active informant in an unrelated case, or preventing immediate physical danger to a named person.
+The President retains few narrow grounds for postponing any specific record (because of the constitutional right of the president over declassification): protecting an active informant, or preventing immediate physical danger to a named person.
 Each use requires a personal signature on a public certification.
 Embarrassment is not a reason.
 National security in the abstract is not a reason.
 After September 1, 2028, no presidential action of any kind can keep a record out of the public eye.

 A backup plan if courts intervene